 - Asking them if they would like to give you their money

 A conversational mindset is the difference between someone slamming the phone and actually listening to what you have to say.
-A typical sales conversation would sound like this:
+For example, a typical sales conversation might sound like this:

 Salesperson: “Hi, how are you?”